 - 8. Press the Esc key to exit the Boot Sequence window. - 9.
 Press the Esc key again to exit the Boot Settings window. - 10.
-Insert the base operating system DVD labeled Cray-SMWbase11SP2-yyyymmdd into the CD/DVD drive. - 11.
+Insert the base operating system DVD labeled Cray-SMWbase11SP3-yyyymmdd into the CD/DVD drive.
+(The DVD drive on the front of the SMW may be hidden by a removable decorative bezel.) - 11.
 Press the Esc key a final time to save changes and exit the BIOS set up.
 A screen listing exit options appears.